steve-martin-at-esure/hello_world/_tests/README.md

 # Testing

-This README.md file describes how this Digital App is being tested, outlining both automation scripts and manual tests.
+This README.md file describes how this Digital App is tested, outlining both automation scripts and manual tests.

 ## Automated Non-Functional Testing